Everest Base Camp Trek in November – A Complete Guide

 Everest Base Camp 1024x768

-The Everest Base Camp Trek in November is a very rare opportunity in life time to see the magnificent views and scenery of the Himalayas.
+The Everest Base Camp Trek in November is a once-in-a-lifetime opportunity to experience the magnificent views and scenery of the Himalayas.
 Here are the expectations you should have during the trek:

 Autumn Scenery: Vibrant Colors and Clear Mountain Views